Libraries for common event and logging creation.

 Creating Event Logs In Code

-There are two approaches to creating event logs in OpenBMC code.
+There are two other, but now deprecated, methods to creating event logs in OpenBMC code.
 The first makes use of the systemd journal to store metadata needed for the log, and the second is a plain D-Bus method call.

 Event logs can be created by using phosphor-logging APIs to commit sdbusplus exceptions.
 These APIs write to the journal, and then call a Commit D-Bus method on the logging daemon to create the event log using the information it put in the journal.